HoseinSatari/myCodeExample/README.md

       <li>RestFule api</li>
       <li>Graph Ql</li>
       <li>Test Driven Development</li>
-      <li>passport auth</li>
+      <li>sanctum authonticat</li>
 </ul>

-<pre>we are going to have a <span style="color:#d90966">blog</span> in this project.
+<pre>im going to have a <span style="color:#d90966">blog</span> in this project.

-this blog is like other blogs , this mean its have a table for <span style="color:#d90966">article</span> and a table for <span style="color:#d90966">category</span>
+this blog is like other blogs but simple , this mean its have a table for <span style="color:#d90966">article</span> and a table for <span style="color:#d90966">category</span>

    in first i want make a test for database (insert and relationship)

    and then i want to create migration and insert fake data by factory

+in api:

     for make account and authonticate user i make 2 route and controller for login and register

     then make a resource route and resource Controller in Version 1 api and then make resource file for return data

+in GraphQl:

+   2 mutation for login and register

+   2 query for get all article and single article

+   and make some type for return data
 </pre>

 <p>Routes : </p>